|

 Mental load was recently brought into the mainstream when a French artist, called Emma, created a comic illustrating how females are often left to be managers of the household and this creates a mental load, leading to exhaustion and inequality.

-I personally think the idea of mental load can be applied to many other situations.
 For example, the mental load of four cars compared with one car is massive, think of all the extra servicing, licensing, insurance, etc you have to remember and do for those three extra cars.

 But minimalism reduces the mental load of stuff, purely because you are reducing the amount of stuff you have.
 This, in turn, reduces exhaustion, overwhelm, guilt and gives you more time (that could be dedicated to self-care or just enjoying life!)